 The proposed project activities were evaluated against the Adaptation Fund (AF) Environmental and Social (E&S) Principles to identify potential negative impacts.
-Results of the preliminary assessment of the project according to the UNDP Social Environmental Screening Policy (SESP) and the AF E&S Principles are listed below.
-The completed screening template is available in Annex 6.
+A detailed analysis on the AF ESP is provided in Annex 4: Environmental and Social Management Framework (ESMF).
+Results of the assessment of the project according to the UNDP Social Environmental Screening Policy (SESP) and the AF E&S Principles are listed below.
+The completed UNDP SESP screening template is available in Annex 6: UNDP Social and Environmental Screening Procedure (SESP).
+The risks presented were compiled using the following baseline documents: